np3m/e4mma/doc/table_format.rst

 - ``mup``: the proton chemical potential
   (in :math:`\mathrm{MeV}`)

+The neutron and proton rest mass have been subtracted out from the neutron and proton chemical potentials (indepedent of whether or not the model implies a relativistic dispersion relation for the nucleons).
 If ``with_leptons`` is 1, then the electron chemical potential is included (as described above) and the following four quantities are also included:

 - ``F``: the total free energy per baryon
   (in :math:`\mathrm{MeV}`)